FDA mandates label change to warn that compulsive behaviors are a side effect.

-Millions of Americans who take Abilify are affected by the warning.
+Millions of Americans who take this medication are affected by the warning.
 In 2015 alone, U.S. doctors wrote 1.5 million prescriptions.
 The drug made over $6.4 billion in sales as well.

-Abilify manufacturers Bristol-Myers Squibb and Otsuka Pharmaceuticals paid more than $515 million in 2007 to settle accusations of marketing and bribing healthcare professionals to promote Abilify for off-label use.
+Abilify manufacturers Bristol-Myers Squibb and Otsuka Pharmaceuticals paid more than $515 million in 2007 to settle accusations of marketing and bribing healthcare professionals to promote the medication for off-label use.
 Otsuka Pharmaceuticals later paid an additional four million to resolve allegations.
-The companies were promoting Abilify to child psychiatrists, pediatric specialists, and nursing homes.
+The companies were promoting the drug to child psychiatrists, pediatric specialists, and nursing homes.
 Those who specifically would be greatly harmed by using Abilify.

 In April 2015, the FDA issued a letter which stated Abilify’s promotional materials were “false or misleading because it makes misleading claims and presentations about the drug.”
 The FDA found the material misleading because it implies that Abilify offers advantages over other currently approved treatments for bipolar disorder or MDD when this has not been demonstrated.

 According to the Department of Justice, Bristol-Myers Squibb continued to direct its sales force to promote Abilify for children, adolescents, and elderly patients.
-The sales force tried to drum up business in nursing homes for patients suffering from dementia-related psychosis even though the FDA mandated that Abilify packaging contains a “black box” warning over its use in the treatment of dementia-related psychosis.
+The sales force tried to drum up business in nursing homes for patients suffering from dementia-related psychosis even though the FDA mandated that the packaging contain a “black box” warning over its use in the treatment of dementia-related psychosis.

 Furthermore, in December 2016, Bristol-Myers Squibb reached a nearly $20 million Abilify settlement with 42 U.S. states and the District of Columbia to settle the accusations of illegal marketing.